lanimall/docker-samples/terracotta-ee-4x/README.md

  - Create and run docker images for Terracotta EE Server component (a.k.a [BigMemory Max/Terracotta-EE](http://terracotta.org/products/bigmemorymax))
  - Create and run docker images for Terracotta EE Monitoring component (a.k.a [Terracotta Mamagement Console (TMC)](http://terracotta.org/documentation/4.0/tms/tms))
  - Create and run docker images for cache clients connecting to the Terracotta
- - Tie everything together with docker-compose
+ - Tie everything together with docker-compose [Go Here][Using docker-compose to automate most of it]

 **Important**: Terracotta Enterprise software and license are required for this guide (we will be using them to create the docker images)